 To identify which components of the execution transcript carry the most information, we performed a feature ablation study across all six inference tasks.
 Results are reported in Table~\ref{tab:ablation}.

-The \texttt{structure\_only} mask confirms that compiled structural metadata dominates leakage across nearly all tasks, achieving AUC of 0.999 for A1, 0.929 for W1, and 0.997 for H3.
-This dominance is physically coherent: the routing tax mechanism operates through compiled circuit shape rather than submission metadata.
+The \texttt{structure\_only} mask confirms that compiled structural metadata dominates leakage across all tasks, achieving AUC of 1.000 for A1 and H3, 0.991 for W1, and 0.994 for H1.
+This dominance is physically coherent: the transpilation penalty mechanism operates through compiled circuit shape rather than submission metadata.

+Both \texttt{timing\_only} and \texttt{shots\_only} channels collapse to chance-level performance across all six tasks (timing: $0.479$--$0.504$; shots: exactly $0.500$).
+This confirms two independent null results: pure submission timing carries no algorithmic signal, consistent with the QPU execution invariance demonstrated in \S\ref{sec:hardware-validation}; and shot-count statistics carry no structural information, confirming that the observed leakage is not an artefact of any shot allocation policy.
+The structural leakage finding is therefore unambiguous: the transpilation penalty encodes all recoverable information, and no non-structural channel contributes meaningfully to the attack.

-The one exception is W2 backend topology inference, where \texttt{structure\_only} (0.720) \emph{exceeds} the full feature set (0.666) --- the only task where removing additional channels improves performance.
+The one exception is W2 backend topology inference, where \texttt{structure\_only} (0.829) \emph{exceeds} the full feature set (0.818), the only task where removing additional channels improves performance.
 This indicates that timing and shot features introduce noise for topology inference, and that a structural-only attacker is strictly more effective on the hardest task.

-Timing features add marginal signal for topology inference alone (0.551 vs.\ 0.720 structure-only) but contribute negligibly elsewhere.
-Shot-only features remain near-chance across all six tasks (0.467--0.638), confirming that synthetic shot allocations carry no reliable structural footprint and that the observed leakage is not an artefact of the shot allocation policy used during corpus construction.